ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 gets at the "importance for induction" of that path.

-These selection procedures are _part of the test definition_.
+These sample selection procedures are _part of the test definition_.
 If we want to say something about the population mean via a sample mean, it is expected that the sample is _representative_ in some form: the individual samples collected are independently and identically distributed.
 Clearly in the neural network setting, this may not be the case: paths through the network that overlap significantly would obviously have correlated values.

 What does this measure look like?
 There may